Meta-Learning Neural Mechanisms rather than Bayesian Priors: Meta-learning neural mechanisms!

 Rather than organizing a meta-learning dataset around a \textbf{simplicity bias} as recommended by the Bayesian view of human cognition, we suggest organising it around \textbf{mechanistic complexity}.
 We define mechanistic complexity as the amount of expressive power required to do a task as is done in formal language theory or automata theory.
 For example, the formal language $ab, abab, ababab, \ldots$ can be considered simpler than the formal language, $ab, aabb, aaabbb, \ldots$ because the former can be done with a finite-state machine, while the latter requires a pushdown automaton.
 From an information complexity point of view, these two languages may be roughly equivalent in their complexity, but in terms of mechanistic complexity, they are drastically different.

 While neural architectures vary in terms of their expressive power, sometimes the mechanisms required to maximally utilise this expressive power can be hard to find in the parameter space.
-For example, LSTMs are capable of counting \citep{gers_lstm_2001}, but there is no guarantee that a given LSTM will learn a counting mechanism if the provided data aren't sufficiently rich.
+For example, LSTMs are capable of counting \citep{gers_lstm_2001}, but there is no guarantee that a given LSTM will learn a counting mechanism if the provided data aren't sufficiently rich (and gradient-desscent made lead to suboptimal mechanisms \citep{lan_bridging_2024}).
 We hypothesise that meta-learning on tasks with greater mechanistic complexity will lead to better models than meta-learning on less mechanistically complex tasks.
 This would be because meta-learning encourages learning mechanisms (e.g.\ for counting) which then become easily accessible when training after meta-training.